cry-inc/offview/README.md

 ## Files

-doc/           The code documentation and the end user help files img/           Icons and other in OffView included images lang/          The translation files src/           The C++ source code
+	doc/           The code documentation and the end user help files img/           Icons and other in OffView included images lang/          The translation files
+	src/           The C++ source code
 	README.md      This file
-LICENSE        A copy of the GPL version 3 offview.pro    The Qt project file offview.qrc    Qt resource file to embed images and translations offview.rc     Windows specific resource file for the Windows application icons Doxyfile       Doxygen configuration file
+	LICENSE        A copy of the GPL version 3 offview.pro    The Qt project file
+	offview.qrc    Qt resource file to embed images and translations offview.rc     Windows specific resource file for the Windows application icons Doxyfile       Doxygen configuration file
-.travis.yml    Configuration file for the Travis CI service
+	.travis.yml    Configuration file for the Travis CI service appveyor.yml   Configuration file for the Appveyor CI service

 ## Contributors